UK MoonLITE Mission

 ESA ExoMars Mission

 The ExoMars mission aims to demonstrate key planetary robotics technologies such as rover autonomy and deep drilling.
-SSC was involved in the Phase A study, the SSC Autonomy Group has been involved in the UK PanCam payload studies and developing low-cost rover autonomy and planetary drilling technologies, and the Robotics Group have been investigating advanced rover locomotion technologies.
+SSC was involved in the Phase A study, the SSC STAR-Lab has been involved in the UK PanCam payload studies and developing low-cost rover autonomy and planetary drilling technologies, and investigating advanced rover locomotion technologies.